1955 Giro d'Italia: Classification leadership

 One jersey was worn during the 1955 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in the 1955 Giro.

 The mountains classification leader.
 The climbs all awarded three points to the first rider and one point to the second rider to cross the summit.
-Although no jerseys were awarded, there was also two classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
-One classification was for the teams based inside Italy and the other was for teams based outside of Italy.
+There was no jersey for this classification.

+The intermediate sprints classification was again based on sprints midway through a stage, and positions at the finish line, but unlike the year before, now riders only received points at the finish line if they also scored points on previous sprints in that stage.
+For sprints midway through a stage, the first 3 riders scored points, while at the finish line the first 5 riders could score points.

+The teams classification got a new system in 1955.
+It was now based on stage positions: the stage positions of the three best riders per team were added, and the team with the lowest total rank was the best team.
+There were two separate team classifications, one for the foreign teams and one for the Italian teams (also called the G.P. dell'Industria).
+There were no jerseys for these classifications.

+Minor classifications were the classifications for best young rider (esordienti) and best foreign rider (stranieri).